Arlington Premises Liability Lawyer

 Classification of Visitors in Arlington

 The owner of a property does not owe the same duty of care to everyone who visits their land.
 Visitors of a property are classified in several ways, and each type of visitor is owed a different standard of care.
+A property accident attorney in Arlington could help someone determine under which type of classification they belonged during the time of their injury.

-Who Are Invitees?
+Who are Invitees?

 An invitee is a visitor who is at a location with the owner’s knowledge and permission.